 Configure your Okta tenant as an Identity Provider

-The purpose of this tutorial is to walk you through the configuration of Access Gateway with an Okta tenant as an Identity Provider.
-This lab assumes you have a Access Gateway instance installed and configured as well as an Okta tenant.
+The purpose of this guide is to walk you through the configuration of Okta Access Gateway with an Okta tenant as an Identity Provider.

 In your browser, Navigate to your Okta OrgThe Okta container that represents a real-world organization. and Login as an Administrator.